OtherRealms/Shot-Manager-Guide/index.rst

 * **Un/Pin All** Save or unpin all view layer states.
 * **Enabled and Primary Only** Only displays the renderable view layers for the active shot.
 **'AB' icon** means: Rename the Primary Layer to match the shot's name.
-** Link** icon indicates the the view layer is the shot's primary layer and can be clicked to reassign the layer.
+** Link** icon indicates the view layer is the shot's primary layer and can be clicked to reassign the layer.
 **'Broken Link'** icon means: the shot has an identical name to this View Layer, set as Primary.